Guitar Stand

 About

-This guitar stand was designed and built from scratch as a functional woodworking project.
-The body was laser cut from Baltic birch plywood using a vector design created in Inkscape, allowing for precise, repeatable geometry that would have been difficult to achieve by hand.
-All joints were designed with interlocking tabs and slots for a tool-free press-fit assembly.
+This guitar stand was designed and built from scratch as a functional woodworking project inspired by Cooperstand's Pro-G. The body was laser cut from poplar plywood using a vector design created in Adobe Illustrator, allowing for precise, symmetric geometry that would have been difficult to achieve by hand.
+The final piece was finished with a dark walnut stain and polyurethane topcoat to give it a warm, rustic character that complements a range of wood tones.

 Features